kle043/komle/README.md

 # komle

 komle, a python library for [WITSML v1.4.1.1](http://w3.energistics.org/schema/WITSML_v1.4.1.1_Data_Schema/witsml_v1.4.1.1_data/index_witsml_schema.html), uses [PyXB](http://pyxb.sourceforge.net/) to marshal/unmarshal xml files according to the generated read schemas.

+Some of the features are:

+* Converting witsml to a dict for use in a pandas dataframe or json, for example
+* Unit converter based on [witsmlUnitDict](http://w3.energistics.org/schema/WITSML_v1.4.1.1_Data_Schema/witsml_v1.4.1.1_data/ancillary/witsmlUnitDict.xml)
-It also comes with a Soap client to request data from a witsml server, according to the [webservice description](http://w3.energistics.org/schema/witsml_v1.4.0_api/WMLS.WSDL).
-There is also an experimental unit converter based on [witsmlUnitDict](http://w3.energistics.org/schema/WITSML_v1.4.1.1_Data_Schema/witsml_v1.4.1.1_data/ancillary/witsmlUnitDict.xml)
+* Soap client to request data from a witsml server, according to the [webservice description](http://w3.energistics.org/schema/witsml_v1.4.0_api/WMLS.WSDL)

 ## Install